esauvisky/bravo/README.md

     - Open the [search page](http://localhost/search/) while not logged in — directly via the URL —, see if it works <sup>[[2]](#footnote2)</sup>.

+## Remarks

+- I've never used the theme Hestia(https://wordpress.org/themes/hestia/) before.
+I deliberately chose a random theme as a *proof-of-concept* that my solution would be robust enough to be suitable for any theme.

 ## Foot-Notes